WordPress/plugin-check/docs/creating-a-static-check.md

 To include the check as part of the Plugin Checker process, it must be added to the Plugin Checker's list of available checks.

-- If you're contributing to the Plugin Checker, add the check to the list in the `Abstract_Check_Runner::register_checks()` method.
+- If you're contributing to the Plugin Checker, add the check to the list in the `Default_Check_Repository::register_default_checks()` method.
 - If you're implementing a check in code outside of the Plugin Checker, use the `wp_plugin_check_checks` filter, as seen in the example below.

 ```php